How to organize documents in a data room hero.

 • Audit reports

-This type of room benefits most from a tool that lets you update documents without breaking existing links.
-You don't want to send a new link every time you update the monthly report.
+This type of room benefits most from a tool that lets you update documents without changing the link.
+You don't want to send a new link every time the monthly report changes.

 Fundraising vs m&a vs board data rooms.